Kids Activities in Valdez

 Explore the Outdoors: Easy Trails

 Valdez offers great trails that are well maintained and family friendly.
 In the wintertime, consider free snowshoe rentals from Prince William Sound College, and snowshoe Homestead Trail, a short maintained trail that follows along Mineral Creek to Port Valdez.
 In the summer time, Homestead is an excellent walking trail for spotting local plants and wildlife.
 Dock Point Trail is a little bit longer, but well worth the effort, offering amazing views of Port Valdez.
+Discover our list of 5 Easy Hiking Trails.

 Photo by Selah Bauer